 << Back to Previous Page

 John FitzGerald is President of the Association d’Instituts Européens de Conjuncture Économique and a former president of the Irish Economic Association.
-He is currently a member of the Commission of the Central Bank of Ireland.
-In the past he has served as a member of the National Economic and Social Council and of the board of the Northern Ireland Authority for Energy Regulation.
+He is currently a member of the Commission of the Central Bank of Ireland and of the Independent Expert Panel established in 2014 by the Department of Communications Energy and Natural resources In the past he has served as a member of the National Economic and Social Council and of the board of the Northern Ireland Authority for Energy Regulation.
 He was also a member of the Irish Energy Research Council, of the Independent Water review Panel, Northern Ireland and of the High Level Group on Green Enterprise.
 He chaired the Renewable Energy Strategy Group for the Department of Public Enterprise.
 He was a member of the EU "Group for Economic Analysis" from 2002-2004 advising the President of the EU Commission on matters of Economic Policy.

 John FitzGerald studied history and economics at University College Dublin where he took masters degrees successively in History and in Economics.
 He began his career in the Irish Department of Finance in 1972 where he was the Department's macro-economic "fire brigade" - responsible for economic modelling and policy analysis, as well as applied economic research.
 John was a TK Whitaker Research fellow in the Economic and Social Research Institute in 1982/83, and joined the ESRI in 1984.